 1. Where Did It Come From?

 Thought to have originated in bats, the first record of the current coronavirus came from a live animal market in the city of Wuhan, China in late 2019.
-It has quickly spread to different regions around China as well as other countries around the world and is now responsible for over 400 deaths.
+It has quickly spread to different regions around China as well as other countries around the world.

 2. Why Is This Virus Worrisome?

 Well, for starters, antibiotics (often used to treat infections, not viruses) are not effective against the coronavirus.
 Also, the antiviral medications we have for the common flu aren’t effective either because this particular strain is resistant to our current medicines.
 Scientists are now frantically working to find a cure that can combat this specific strain of the virus.
 And the biggest worry is that the virus will spread across the world before the right vaccine is discovered.
-Cases of the virus have already been reported in Europe, the United States, and Australia.
+Cases of the virus have been reported on every continent except Antarctica.

 3. How Are Governments Reacting?